 Hidden away on a hillside at Tivoli, just 20 miles east of Rome, is one of the finest and most extravagant of Italy’s renaissance gardens.
 Built in the 1560s for Cardinal Ippolito II d’Este, son of the notorious Lucrezia Borgia, it was recognised as a UNESCO World Heritage Site in 2001.

-Although comprising only 10 acres, within this small space is packed a profusion of fountains, pools, cascades, grottoes and statues.
+Although comprising only 10 acres, it space is packed with a profusion of fountains, pools, cascades, grottoes and statues.
 There are about five hundred jets of water.
 At times during the day a strange type of music is produced by the Organ Fountain and bird song by the Fountain of the Owl.